How to Build a Social Media Team (and who should be on it)

 Graphic designer

-A graphic designer is often not strictly a part of the social media marketing team but rather creates all kinds of visual assets for marketing.
+A graphic designer is often not strictly a part of the social media team but rather creates all kinds of visual assets for marketing.
 They also often support content creators and community managers with things like creating templates for social media posts (e.g., to use in Canva) to make graphic asset creation quicker while still adhering to the brand guidelines.

 Top 3 tools for graphic designers